 ‘More necessary, even, than washing, is airing the hair in summer’ (Health And Beauty Hints, 1910).
 To air the hair thoroughly at night, braid one or two braids every night before retiring: ‘I believe it is impossible for a woman who does not brush and braid her tresses every night to have as luxuriant locks as one who regards this routine’.
 Before braiding, brush the hair for about 5 minutes: ‘there should be at least twenty long strokes of the brush after all snarls have been removed with a comb’.
 (Health And Beauty Hints, 1910) Use a fairly stiff bristle brush, and a coarse-tooth comb.
 Divide the hair into strands.
 Brush each of these ‘by placing the tips of the bristles on the scalp.
 The brush must then be drawn through the locks down to the ends’.
 Repeat it several times for each strand of hair.
 Then braid the hair into one braid, or two braids if the hair is thick.
 Secure the braids with silk ribbons.
+‘Ventilation is as important for the hair as for the lungs.
+It should be lifted from the scalp and shaken lightly every night before retiring, then braided lightly and loosely.’
+(San Francisco Call, 1906)

 Oiling The Hair